TearTyr/Ultra-Galleries/README.md

 # Ultra Galleries

-Ultra Galleries is a powerful userscript that enhances the browsing and downloading experience on `kemono.su`, `coomer.su`, `nekohouse.su`, `pawchive.st`, and their associated domains (`kemono.cr`, `coomer.cr`, `coomer.st`, `pawchive.pw`) by adding features for image manipulation, viewing, and batch downloading.
+Ultra Galleries is a powerful userscript that enhances the browsing and downloading experience on `kemono.su`, `coomer.su`, `nekohouse.su`, `pawchive.st`, and their associated domain mirrors (`kemono.cr`, `coomer.cr`, `coomer.st`, `pawchive.pw`) by adding features for image manipulation, viewing, and batch downloading.
 It was originally based on [Better Kemono Galleries](https://sleazyfork.org/en/scripts/460064-better-kemono-galleries) but has been significantly expanded, modernized, and improved.

 ## Overview

 This userscript provides a seamless and efficient way to interact with image and video content on supported websites, making it easier to view, resize, download, and manage your favorite media.
+It is built entirely on native browser APIs — no jQuery, no SweetAlert2, no external UI libraries — for maximum speed and minimal footprint.

 ## Features

 ### Image Viewing and Manipulation

 - **Original Resolution Loading:** Directly loads images in their original resolution.
-- **Auto-Load Originals:** Toggleable feature to automatically fetch and display high-res media in the background without interrupting your browsing with annoying loading screens.
+- **Auto-Load Originals:** Toggleable feature to automatically fetch and display high-res media in the background without interrupting your browsing with loading screens.
 - **Resize Options:**
   - Toggle to resize individual or all images in a gallery to fit:
     - Vertical height (`FILL HEIGHT`)